1. Topic, Plan and Budget

 The client will review the videos at this stage and request any changes or additions.
 Sometimes clients will want things added that we will need to go back and film.

 Once final client approval is complete, we deliver the safety video or training video series in full resolution for the client to download and distribute as they see fit.
-Occasionally we will help the client with uploading the videos to their website or a video hosting service for the ease of viewing of their staff or whoever needs the training.
+Sometimes we will then help the client with uploading the videos to their website or a video hosting service for the ease of viewing of their staff or whoever needs the training.